 Similarly, \emph{meet semi-sublattice} $\Lc'$ of a distributive lattice $\Lc$ is subset of $\Lc$ such that for any two elements $x,y \in \Lc$, $x \wedge y \in \Lc'$ whenever $x,y \in \Lc'$.

 Note that $\Lc'$ is a sublattice of $\Lc$ iff $\Lc'$ is both join and meet semi-sublattice of $\Lc$.

-\begin{proposition} Let $A$ be an instance of stable matching and let $B$ be another instance obtained from $A$ by changing the lists of only one gender, either boys or girls, but not both.
+\begin{proposition} Let $A$ be an instance of stable matching and let $B$ be another instance obtained from $A$ by changing the lists of only one side, either workers or firms, but not both.
 Then the matchings in $\Mc_A \cap \Mc_B$ form a sublattice in each of the two lattices. \end{proposition} \begin{proof} It suffices to show that $\Mc_A \cap \Mc_B$ is a sublattice of $\Lc_A$.
 Assume $| \Mc_A \cap \Mc_B| > 1$ and let $M_1$ and $M_2$ be two different matchings in $\Mc_A \cap \Mc_B$.
 Let $\vee_A$ and $\vee_B$ be the join operations under $A$ and $B$ respectively.
 Likewise, let $\wedge_A$ and $\wedge_B$ be the meet operations under $A$ and $B$.

-By definition of join operation in Section~\ref{subsection.latticeOfSM}, $M_1 \vee_A M_2$ is the matching obtained by assigning each boy to his less preferred partner (or equivalently, each girl to her more preferred partner) from $M_1$ and $M_2$ according to instance $A$.
-Without loss of generality, assume that $B$ is an instance obtained from $A$ by changing the lists of only girls.
-Since the list of each boy is identical in $A$ and $B$, his less preferred partner from $M_1$ and $M_2$ is also the same in $A$ and $B$.
+By definition of join operation in Section~\ref{subsection.latticeOfSM}, $M_1 \vee_A M_2$ is the matching obtained by assigning each worker to its less preferred partner (or equivalently, each firm to its more preferred partner) from $M_1$ and $M_2$ according to instance $A$.
+Without loss of generality, assume that $B$ is an instance obtained from $A$ by changing the lists of only firms.
+Since the list of each worker is identical in $A$ and $B$, its less preferred partner from $M_1$ and $M_2$ is also the same in $A$ and $B$.
 Therefore, $M_1 \vee_A M_2 = M_1 \vee_B M_2 $.
 A similar argument can be applied to show that $M_1 \wedge_A M_2 = M_1 \wedge_B M_2$.

 Hence, $M_1 \vee_A M_2$ and $M_1 \wedge_A M_2$ are both in $\Mc_A \cap \Mc_B$ as desired. \end{proof}